Hilldale Undergraduate/Faculty Research Fellowships

 - References (may be single-spaced)

 - A UW–Madison transcript (automatically attached to your online application; you do not need to order a transcript)

 - A recommendation letter from the project advisor, which includes a brief budget statement explaining how the $500 awarded to the advisor will be spent in support of the student’s research.
-It’s helpful when the letter addresses how long and in what capacity the project advisor has known the student, the originality and intellectual significance of the proposed research, and the student’s ability to carry out the project.
+It’s helpful when the letter also addresses how long and in what capacity the project advisor has known the student; the student's intellectual contribution to the research proposal and ability to carry out the project; the originality and significance of the proposed research; and plans for regular interaction with the student for the duration of the project.
 The recommendation is submitted online as part of the online application.

 The Writing Center offers workshops on writing proposals for Hilldale and Holstrom Research.
 Contact the Writing Center to register (263-1992).